SiTronXD/StortSpelBTH_Engine/docs/Lua.md

 List of functions related to the *network* global.

 ### sendPolygons
-Sends in a table of vectors to the server, if the current client has a server.
+Sends in a table of vectors to the server if the current client has a server.
 The polygons is then used for the AI to navigate the map.
 ~~~ Lua
 local points = {
 	vector(-1,0,-1),